achhabra2/fw13-amd-kinoite/README.md

-## Custom Kinoite Image for Framework 13 AMD
+## Custom Kinoite / Silverblue Images for Framework 13 AMD

-This is a customized Universal Blue Kinoite Image for the Framework 13 AMD edition.
+This is a customized Universal Blue Image for the Framework 13 AMD edition.

+Update 11/28/23 - Silverblue based builds are now available.
+See installation below.

+Tl;dr - [Kinoite Image](https://github.com/achhabra2/fw13-amd-kinoite/pkgs/container/fw13-amd-kinoite), [Silverblue Image](https://github.com/achhabra2/fw13-amd-kinoite/pkgs/container/fw13-amd-silverblue), enjoy.
+More details below.

-### Changes to Kinoite-Main Image
+### Changes to Kinoite / Silverblue Main Images
 - [11/28] Add custom COPR for power-profiles-daemon which supports the EPP Patches
 - [11/28] Update latest linux-firmware from git on build (for amdgpu, mediatek wifi, etc)
 - [11/28] Adjust on_ac / on_battery scripts to use power-profiles-daemon instead of manually setting epp hints